catalyst-app/Catalyst/api/internal/README.md

 # To anyone inspecting this folder for various fun things:
 ## **THESE ENDPOINTS CANNOT BE USED WITH THE NORMAL API.
 THEY DO NOT TAKE, NOR PROVIDE, API KEYS.**
+### Using these endpoints inside your own application without prior approval from Catalyst will result in account termination and applicable banning

 ### Potential error codes for these endpoints: